 Leaving Bissau was the beginning of the hardest part of our African trip.
-In order to travel to Cape Verde we had to get back to Dakar avoiding crossing to the Gambia again and paying for another visa.
-Everyday we tried to cover the longest distance possible and asked for shelter in mosques and churches.
-On the first night we were rescued by a imam (Muslim equivalent of a priest) who let us stay in his family house.
+In order to travel to Cape Verde, we had to get back to Dakar avoiding crossing to the Gambia again and paying for another visa.
+Every day we tried to cover the longest distance possible and asked for shelter in mosques and churches.
+On the first night, we were rescued by an imam (Muslim equivalent of a priest) who let us stay in his family house.
 His wife prepared for us a huge bowl of sweet rice cooked with milk.
-We ate up everything, which was far too much, but weakened by a long day on the road it was the only way to carbo-load our batteries.
+We ate up everything, which was far too much but weakened by a long day on the road it was the only way to carbo-load our batteries.

 Heading to Dakar we returned to Thies and once again had a lovely time.
 Ben even made some friends!
-Unexpectedly on the last days in Senegal we had a lot of fun and met some great people.
+Unexpectedly in the last days in Senegal, we had a lot of fun and met some great people.
 We enjoyed it much more than our first visit. about the country which was now rather positive!

 At the airport, together with fifteen other people we took a seat in what seemed to us the smallest plane in the world and flew towards Cape Verde and new adventures.